 2“We may eat the fruit of any tree in the garden,” the woman answered, 3“except the tree in the middle of it.
 God told us not to eat the fruit of that tree or even touch it; if we do, we will die.”

 4The snake replied, “That's not true; you will not die.
-5God said that, because he knows that when you eat it you will be like God3.5 God; or the gods. and know what is good and what is bad.”3.5 know what is good and what is bad; or know everything.
+5God said that, because he knows that when you eat it you will be like God and know what is good and what is bad.”

 6The woman saw how beautiful the tree was and how good its fruit would be to eat, and she thought how wonderful it would be to become wise.
 So she took some of the fruit and ate it.
 Then she gave some to her husband, and he also ate it.
 7As soon as they had eaten it, they were given understanding and realized that they were naked; so they sewed fig leaves together and covered themselves.